martinjzhang/scDRS/README.md

 <!---
 - v1.0.1: current version.
 Currently identical to `v1.0.0` but may evolve when we incorporate more suggestions.
 --->
-- v1.0.1: identical to `v1.0.0` except documentation, minted for publication.
+- v1.0.1: current version, identical to `v1.0.0` except documentation, minted for publication.
 - [v1.0.0](https://github.com/martinjzhang/scDRS/releases/tag/v1.0.0): stable version used in revision 1.
 Results are identical to `v0.1` for binary gene sets.
 Changes with respect to `v0.1`:
     -  scDRS command-line interface (CLI) instead of `.py` scripts for calling scDRS in bash, including `scdrs munge-gs`, `scdrs compute-score`, and `scdrs perform-downstream`.
     -  More efficient in memory use due to the use of sparse matrix throughout the computation.